Governance & Sustainability

 Tengku Nurul Azian binti Tengku Shahriman

 The Group recognises the importance of identifying and developing potential leaders and managers to fill key positions (whether on the board or senior management) in the Company and Group, from both internal and external sources.
-This is an on-going process based on the Group’s short and longer term needs in terms of skills, expertise, knowledge and experience.
+This is an on-going process based on the Group’s immediate and longer-term needs in terms of skills, expertise, knowledge and experience.

 Board evaluation

 Candidates for board appointments are reviewed by the NC before recommendation to the Board.
 The NC is chaired by Encik Ahmad Riza bin Basir, an independent director.
-During the year, the NC recommended the appointment of Tengku Nurul Azian binti Tengku Shahriman as an Independent Director.
+During the year, the NC reviewed and recommended the appointment of Ms Yip Jian Lee as an Independent Director.
 The NC assessed the proposed candidate’s character, experience, integrity, competence and time commitment to discharge her role effectively as a director.

-The NC reviews annually the Board size and composition, diversity (including gender diversity), as well as the mix of Directors necessary for the successful direction of the Company and Group’s businesses.
-The NC also conducted a Board assessment, and assessment of the independent directors for 2022 which covered their experience and expertise/ knowledge in the following areas:
+The NC reviews annually the Board size and composition, gender diversity, as well as the mix of Directors necessary for the successful direction of the Company and Group’s businesses.
+The NC also conducted an assessment of the Board and independent directors for 2023 which covered their experience and expertise/knowledge in the following areas:

 • Business knowledge